Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Belonging reflects remembrance.

 Many people learned to belong through adaptation.
-They shape themselves to fit, by smoothing their edges to maintain connection or monitoring their expression to stay included.
+They shaped themselves to fit, by smoothing their edges to maintain connection or monitoring their expression to stay included.
 For them, belonging became conditional, something sustained through effort and adjustment.

 The body experiences belonging differently.